Howard Keel: Dallas

 Keel continued to tour with his wife and daughter in tow, but by 1980 had decided to make his life change.
 He moved his family to Oklahoma with the intention of joining an oil company.
-The family had barely settled down when Keel was called back to California to appear with Jane Powell on an episode of The Love Boat.
+The family had barely settled down when Keel was called to California to appear with Jane Powell on an episode of The Love Boat.
 While there, he was told that the producers of the television series Dallas wanted to speak with him.

 In 1981, after several guest appearances, Keel joined the show permanently as the dignified but hot-tempered oil baron Clayton Farlow.
-Starting with an appearance on the fourth season, the character had been meant as a semi-replacement patriarch for the series' Jock Ewing played by Jim Davis, who had recently died.
-However, Clayton was such a hit among viewers that he was made a series regular and stayed on until its end in 1991.
-Not only did Dallas revive his acting career, it breathed new life to his recording endeavors.
+Starting with an appearance on the fourth season, the character had been meant as a semi-replacement patriarch for the series' Jock Ewing played by Jim Davis, who had died.
+However, Clayton was such a hit among viewers that he was made a series regular and stayed until its end in 1991.
+Not only did Dallas revive his acting career, it revived his recording endeavors.

 Recording career

 With renewed fame, Keel commenced his first solo recording career, at age 64, as well as a successful concert career in the UK.
-He released an album in 1984, With Love, which sold poorly.
-However, his album And I Love You So reached #6 in the UK Albums Chart and #37 in Australia in 1984.
-The follow up album, Reminiscing – The Howard Keel Collection peaked at #20 in the UK Albums Chart, spending twelve weeks in that listing in 1985 and 1986.
-The album also peaked at #83 in Australia.
+He released the album With Love in 1984, which sold poorly.
+However, his album And I Love You So reached No. 6 in the UK Albums Chart and No. 37 in Australia in 1984.
+The follow-up album, Reminiscing – The Howard Keel Collection peaked at No. 20 in the UK Albums Chart, spending 12 weeks in this listing in 1985 and 1986.
+The album also peaked at No. 83 in Australia.
+In 1988, the album Just for You reached No. 51 in the UK Albums Chart.

-In 1988, the album Just for You reached #51 in the UK Albums Chart.
-In 1994, Keel and Judy moved to Palm Desert, California.
+In 1994, Keel and Magamoll moved to Palm Desert, California.
 The Keels were active in community charity events, and attended the annual Howard Keel Golf Classic at Mere Golf Club in Cheshire, England, which raised money for the National Society for the Prevention of Cruelty to Children (NSPCC).
 Keel attended the event for many years until 2004.

 Honors

 Keel received a star on the Hollywood Walk of Fame on 8 February 1960.
 It is located at 6253 Hollywood Boulevard.

-A Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him in 1996.
+A Golden Palm Star on the Walk of Stars was dedicated to him in 1996.

 Keel was a member of the Grand Order of Water Rats.

 In 2019, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.